WheteThunger/AutomatedWorkcarts/README.md

 #### Will this plugin cause lag?

 This plugin's logic is optimized for performance and should not cause lag.
 However, trains moving along the tracks does incur some overhead, regardless of whether a player or NPC is driving them.
 Therefore, having many automated trains may reduce both client and server FPS.
-One way to address this is to limit the number of automated trains with the `MaxConductors` configuration option.
+One way to address this is to limit the number of automated trains with the `Max conductors` configuration option.

 #### Is this compatible with the Cargo Train Event plugin?

 Generally, yes.
-However, if all trains are automated, the Cargo Train Event will never start since it needs to select an idle workcart, so it's recommended to limit the number of automated trains using the `MaxConductors` configuration option, and/or to automate only specific trains based on their spawn location using triggers.
+However, if all trains are automated, the Cargo Train Event will never start since it needs to select an idle workcart, so it's recommended to limit the number of automated trains using the `Max conductors` configuration option, and/or to automate only specific trains based on their spawn location using triggers.

 #### Is it safe to allow player trains and automated trains on the same tracks?